saskiaopdam/WINC_Backend/superpy/usage.md

 ```
 ➜  superpy git:(main) ✗ python super.py buy apple 2022-06-01 1.0 2022-03-10 100
-purchase not recorded - 2022-06-01 is a future date - enter past or current date
+purchase not recorded - 2022-06-01 is a future date - please enter past or current date
 ➜  superpy git:(main) ✗
 ```

-4. the price should by a floating point number (type=float converts an entered integer to a float)
+4. the price should by a floating point number (the type keyword for the argument "price" (type=float) converts an entered integer to a float)

 5. the count should be an integer: